The Eternal Flame - Actorsby dziwnytenswiat | created - 15 Aug 2013 | updated - 06 Dec 2017 | Public

 Actor | Jean de Florette

 Yves Montand was born on October 13, 1921 in Monsummano Terme, Tuscany, Italy as Ivo Livi.
-He was an actor, known for Jean de Florette (1986), The Wages of Fear (1953) and Let's Make Love (1960).
+He is known for his work on Jean de Florette (1986), Z (1969) and The Wages of Fear (1953).
 He was married to Simone Signoret.
 He died on November 9, 1991 in Senlis, Oise, France.

 Actor | Inception